SiyaoIsHiding/spring-query-trace-example/README.md

 datastax.astra:
     secure-connect-bundle: <path-to-scb-from-src/main/resources/>
 ```

-1. In your Astra DB dashboard overview page, grab the `database-id` and `database-region`.
-2. Go to the "connect" tab, and then "Generate Token".
-From there you grab your `client-id`, `client-secret`, and `application-token`.
+1. In your database dashboard page, go to the "connect" tab, and then "Generate Token".
+From there you grab your `client-id` and `client-secret`.
 2. Click "Get Bundle" to download the secure connect bundle, and put it under `src/main/resources/`.
 Fill in the `<path-to-scb-from-src/main/resources/>`, which is a relevant path to `src/main/resources/`.

 ### Run the app